dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

   x, y:          number,   // map coordinates
   despawnTimer:  number,   // turns remaining
   zones:         [ Zone ],
-  visible:       bool      // whether revealed to player }
+  discovered:    bool      // whether the player can interact with this POI; all POIs are always visible on the map but only Discovered ones can be entered or travelled to
+}

 Zone {